xSomoy/Study/Book-SJC/Chapter-00/C00-Notes.md

 ***ASCII value of n,c and g?***
 ```
-Ascii value of n is 110.
+ASCII value of 'n' is 110.
-Ascii value of is 099.
+ASCII value of 'c' is 099.
-Ascii value of is 103.
+ASCII value of 'g' is 103.
 ```

 ***How many bytes is 3GB?***